✦ Updated for the 2026 ATAR cycle

 Adjustment Factors May Boost Your Selection Rank

-Universities can add adjustment factors (bonus points) to your ATAR, creating a "selection rank" — this is what determines admission, not the raw ATAR alone.
+Universities can add adjustment factors (bonus points) to your ATAR, creating a "selection rank" — this is what actually determines admission, not the raw ATAR alone.
 Adjustments are awarded for educational disadvantage, rural/remote location, specific subject performance, and equity schemes.
-Always check the selection rank vs ATAR distinction.
+Always check the selection rank vs ATAR distinction on each university's admissions page.

-Each Australian state uses a different senior curriculum.
-Here's what you need to know about each one.
+Each Australian state uses a different senior secondary curriculum.
+Here's what current Year 11/12 students need to know about each one heading into the 2026 results cycle.

 New South Wales (NSW)